By Cincinnati Children’s Hospital Medical Center, Special for USDR

 The need to use antibiotics to save lives when dangerous infections strike has not changed.
 However, these findings do suggest re-thinking routine preventive use in newborns, the researchers say.

 The good news: methods exist for restoring normal bacteria levels.
 In fact, when the researchers used such methods in mice, it restored their resistance to pneumonia.

 Do mice experiments in the current paper apply to humans?
 A clinical study to evaluate the safety and benefits of limiting antibiotic use among expectant mothers and newborns is among the next steps researchers are pursuing, Deshmukh says.

-In addition to Deshmukh, co-authors included Jeffrey Whitsett, MD, Co-Director of the Perinatal Institute at Cincinnati Children’s; Theresa Alenghat, VMD, PhD, Division of Immunobiology; research assistants Jerilyn Gray and Katherine Oehrle; and George Worthen, MD, Children’s Hospital of
+In addition to Deshmukh, co-authors included Jeffrey Whitsett, MD, Co-Director of the Perinatal Institute at Cincinnati Children’s; Theresa Alenghat, VMD, PhD, Division of Immunobiology; research assistants Jerilyn Gray and Katherine Oehrle; and George Worthen, MD, Children’s Hospital of Philadelphia.

 Funding support for this study includes grants from the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) (1K08HD084686), the Francis Family Foundation, the Burroughs Wellcome Fund, the Crohn’s and Colitis Foundation of America, and the Pew Trust.